Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Experimental Results

 \subsection{Active Learning}

-While the 1D experiments provide evidence of PaiDEs' effectiveness for estimating epistemic uncertainty, the active learning experiments extend this evaluation to higher-dimensional data and for a decision-making task.
-In order to benchmark our method, we compare against four state-of-the-art active learning frameworks: BatchBALD \citep{kirsch2019batchbald}, BADGE \citep{ash2019deep}, BAIT \citep{ash2021gone} and LCMD \citep{holzmuller2023framework}.
+While the 1D experiments provide evidence of our estimators' effectiveness for estimating epistemic uncertainty, the active learning experiments extend this evaluation to higher-dimensional data and for a decision-making task.
+In order to benchmark our method, we compare against four state-of-the-art active learning frameworks: BatchBALD which maximizes information gain over batches using MC approximations \citep{kirsch2019batchbald}, BADGE which uses gradient-based selection to identify the most informative data points for model improvement \citep{ash2019deep} and BAIT selects data based on uncertainty estimation through Bayesian active learning \citep{ash2021gone}.
 Additionally, a random baseline is included.
 The training set is initialized with 100 or 200 data points for 1D and multi-dimensional environments, respectively.
 In each acquisition batch, 10 points are added.
-For the Monte Carlo (MC) estimator, 1,000 unseen inputs were sampled, and their epistemic uncertainties estimated, except for the \textit{Humanoid} environment where only 100 new inputs were sampled due to computational constraints.
-In contrast, PaiDEs sampled 10,000 new inputs and estimated their epistemic uncertainties for each environment including \textit{Humanoid}.
-This underscores one advantage of PaiDEs over MC estimators, as they can estimate epistemic uncertainty over larger regions at a lower computational cost than their MC counterparts.
-Note that the other benchmarks each sampled 10,000 inputs as well and their respective acquisition functions applied.
-The root mean squared error (RMSE) on the test set was calculated at each acquisition batch to evaluate performance.
+For the MC estimator, $10^3$ candidate inputs were sampled to construct each acquisition batch, with their epistemic uncertainties estimated using $K=5000$.
+In the \textit{Humanoid} environment, only 100 candidates were used due to computational constraints.
+In contrast, PairEpEsts sampled $10^4$ candidate inputs and estimated their epistemic uncertainties for each environment including \textit{Humanoid}.
+This underscores one advantage of our estimators over MC estimators, as they can estimate epistemic uncertainty over larger regions at a lower computational cost than their MC counterparts.
+Note that the other benchmarks each sampled $10^4$ inputs as well and their respective acquisition functions applied.
+The RMSE on the test set was calculated at each acquisition batch.

-\autoref{tbl:rmse} displays the performance of each framework on the $100^{th}$ acquisition batch.
-In each environment, we conducted a Welch's t-test that compares both PaiDE estimators against each baseline.
-We included a Holm–Bonferroni correction to control the family-wise error rate, for more information refer to \autoref{adx:hypothesis_test}.
-For each data setting, the PaiDEs reach lower or comparable RMSEs compared to each benchmark, demonstrating their efficacy in estimating epistemic uncertainty.
-Notably, in higher dimensions, PaiDEs outperform other methods in a statistically significant manner, as are shown in the \textit{Humanoid}.
-The learning curves can be seen in \autoref{fig:actlearn_nflows_rmse}.